 Basic PAYE Tools is software that you download onto your computer - it will help you run your payroll throughout the year.
-It's designed for employers who have nine or fewer employees, and you can use it to work out payroll deductions and then produce all the submissions you need to send to HM Revenue & Customs (HMRC).
+It's designed for employers who have 9 or fewer employees, and you can use it to work out payroll deductions and then produce all the submissions you need to send to HM Revenue and Customs (HMRC).

 This guide tells you how to set up Basic PAYE Tools and start using it.
 It also tells you how to take a backup of your data, get the tools working with assistive software, and what to do if you encounter any problems.

 To find out about the key features and benefits of Basic PAYE Tools and its limitations, read the guide 'Software packages and other payroll options'.

 You can read how to download and install the tools, set up your employer details and the details of each of your employees in the user guide 'First time users: download and install Basic PAYE Tools'.